AhmedGamal0100/AhmedGamal0100/README.md

 ### Hi there 👋
+Biography
+I'm Ahmed, a Data analyst who loves learning and implementing new techniques and strategies while dealing with data through wrangling or visualizing data.
+I recently developed several projects that can answer specific business questions and then visualize them using Matplotlib or Microsoft Excel.
+I'd like to combine my passion for learning and my skills to continue to develop and help people to get the maximum value from their data to develop their businesses.

 <!--
 **AhmedGamal0100/AhmedGamal0100** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.